MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/troubleshoot-authorization-requestdenied-graph-api.md

 # Troubleshoot Authorization_RequestDenied error with Microsoft Graph

-When using Microsoft Graph API to manage users, you may encounter the following error:
+When you use Microsoft Graph API to manage users, you might receive the following error message:

 > `Authorization_RequestDenied.
 Insufficient privileges to complete the operation.`

-This article demonstrates how to troubleshoot the `Authorization_RequestDenied` error in Microsoft Graph API using Postman, through a "disable user" scenario.
+This article demonstrates how to troubleshoot the `Authorization_RequestDenied` error in Microsoft Graph API by using Postman, through a "disable user" scenario.

 ## Cause of the Authorization_RequestDenied error

-This error typically occurs because the user or app does not have sufficient permissions.
-To call Graph APIs, your app registration must have the following two permissions:
+This error typically occurs because the user or app doesn't have sufficient permissions.
+To call Graph APIs, your app registration must have the following permissions:

 - The appropriate Microsoft Entra RBAC role for the required access level.
 For more information, see [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).
 - The necessary API permissions to access Microsoft Graph.